temporalio/documentation/docs/tctl-v1/taskqueue.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 :::info Temporal CLI is now available

 The public preview of [Temporal CLI](/cli) is now available.
 We encourage you to begin using it and to provide feedback.

-After we release Temporal CLI v1, we will deprecate tctl.
+After the release of Temporal CLI v1.0, tctl will deprecate.

 :::